 The DreamBall Gala

-The 33rd annual DreamBall was held on Wednesday, September 27, 2017 at Cipriani 42nd Street.
+The 33rd annual DreamBall will be held on Wednesday, September 27, 2017 at Cipriani 42nd Street.

-On Wednesday, September 27, 2017 the 33rd annual DreamBall will recognize outstanding leaders in beauty for their contribution to the industry, and for advancing the cancer dialogue: powerhouse duo Marla and Barry Beck, co-founders of Bluemercury Inc., and Donald Loftus, President, Parlux Ltd./Executive Vice President, Perfumania, Inc.
+On Wednesday, September 27, 2017 the 33rd annual DreamBall will recognize outstanding leaders in beauty for their contribution to the industry, and for advancing the cancer dialogue: powerhouse duo Marla and Barry Beck, co-founders of Bluemercury Inc., and industry icon Donald Loftus, President, Parlux Ltd.

 Also being honored as “DreamGirl” is Krysta Rodriguez, breast cancer survivor, Broadway actress, singer, and current star on NBC’s Trial & Error.